SinclairQL/sQLux/README.md

     sudo mkdir /usr/local/x86_64-w64-mingw32
     sudo make cross

-Now mingw version of SDL2 is available and we can build sQLux for Win64
+Now the mingw version of SDL2 is available and we can build sQLux for Win64

     mkdir mingw
     cd mingw